ppangg03/microservice-services/README.md

+# Only service and frontend not full system!!!
 # services main branch
+with java spring boot and postgresql
 # frontend branch
-Only service and frontend not full system!!!
+with Next.js